davk28/brokenluck.github.io/about/index.md

 #### Broken Luck

-You must finish C1+ in weekly arena rankings and have 25+ 6★s.
+You must finish high C1+ in weekly arena rankings and have 25+ 6★s.

 #### Broken Luck II